mdlayher/wavepipe/doc/Subsonic.md

 ```

 At this point, you have successfully authenticated to wavepipe's emulated Subsonic API.
 Often, Subsonic clients
-will ask for the following parmaters:
+will ask for the following parameters:

 | Name | Example | Description |
 | :--: | :-----: | :---------: |